JRgtech/ITMD361Project2/README.md

-# ITMD361Project1
+# ITMD361Project2
-This is Project 1 for ITDM 361.
-The goal is to create three HTML pages with information and navigation links.
+This is Project 2 for ITDM 361.
+The goal is to add CSS styling to Project 1.